Coronavirus hits migrant hostel as Greece plans to ease lockdown

 On Tuesday, test results showed that 150 people had been infected, although none had developed any symptoms of COVID-19, the disease caused by the coronavirus, Deputy Civil Protection Minister Nikos Hardalias said.
 "There is no reason for panic," Hardalias told reporters outside the facility.
 "The measures (we have taken) are adequate to contain the spread of the virus."

+"Until now we have not detected any symptomatic patients who may require further care," Tsiodras said.
+He said a field clinic was being created in the area and the regional medical centre would be reinforced.
+"It is very important for these people to receive continued support and assistance," said Gianluca Rocco, IOM Chief of Mission in Greece.

-He added that the 'R0' (R-naught) factor, a medical gauge to show how an infectious virus could multiply, was "significantly" below 1 in Greece, meaning that, on average, less than 1 person could be infected from a person already COVID-19 positive.
+In Athens, Tsiodras said that the 'R0' (R-naught) factor, a key gauge of how a virus can multiply, was "significantly" below 1 in Greece, meaning that, on average, less than 1 person could be infected from a person who is already COVID-19 positive.
 "That gives us some room to relax the measures, which will be done gradually and carefully," he said.

 Greece, which adopted lockdown measures to try to slow the spread of the new coronavirus on March 23, has registered 2,401 infections since its first case surfaced in late February.
 The death toll is 121.
 Government spokesman Stelios Petsas told reporters the cabinet was working on a transition plan to gradually ease the lockdown.
 He said that judicial services would start to resume on Monday, April 27, when the lockdown is scheduled to end.